Sebastion-Vigil/parte-de-horas/README.md

     * Disallow user input for DayEnd Cell if LunchEnd blank
       - LunchEnd will count as DayEnd by default
       - Alert/inform user forgetting to clock back in from lunch
-  - Maybe set default Cell vals to "" & use background imgs for example times?

 ### Helpful links
   - https://dirask.com/posts/React-editable-table-cell-after-mouse-click-DWeBEj